digitalbricklayer/techteapotcom/src/content/articles/guide-to-snmp/index.md

 Your environment monitoring system is the SNMP agent and your network management system is the SNMP client.
 Your network management system requests information, like the current temperature reading from a temperature sensor, from the environment monitor by using the OID that matches the required data.
 The management system then logs and graphs the data appropriately and fires an alert if it is outside your pre-defined safe threshold.

-SNMP is useful because it is supported by most envioronment monitors from many different manufacturers.
-There is no standard MIB for environment monitors so you will need to configure each environment monitor seperately, but at least you can have a single system responsible for all of your network, environmental and system management information.
+SNMP is useful because it is supported by most environment monitors from many different manufacturers.
+There is no standard MIB for environment monitors so you will need to configure each environment monitor separately, but at least you can have a single system responsible for all of your network, environmental and system management information.
 By centralising all of your information you only need to set up one logging system and one alerting system.

 ## Conclusion